Franchisor vs. Franchisee: What’s The Difference?

 Have Various Financial Responsibilities

-Franchisors have many financial responsibilities when it comes to the franchise business.
-Franchisors are responsible for collecting franchise fees from the franchise owners in the system.
-These funds are used to grow the franchise business.
-Training, marketing tools, and other startup costs are covered by the total franchise cost, which is one of the benefits of owning a franchise.
+Franchisors are responsible for collecting franchise fees from franchise owners to grow the business.
+Training, marketing tools, and other startup costs are covered by the total franchise cost.

 Be an Effective Communicator